dsx1123/telemetry_collector/README.md

     tls_cert = "/etc/telegraf/cert/telegraf.crt"
     tls_key = "/etc/telegraf/cert/telegraf.key"
     ```
-    certificate `/telegraf/cert/telegraf.crt` need be copied to nx-os also to verify the collector's identity, then use below command to enabled TLS transport for destination group, the `<certificate name>`  needs match the common name of `telegraf.crt`, it is set to `telegraf` in `build.sh`:
+    certificate `./etc/telegraf/cert/telegraf.crt` need be copied to nx-os to verify the collector's identity, then use below command to enabled TLS transport for destination group, the `<certificate name>`  needs match the common name of `telegraf.crt`, it is set to `telegraf` in `build.sh`:
     ```
     switch(config)# telemetry
     switch(config-telemetry)# destination-group 1